jupyter-on-kubernetes/lab-jupyter-on-k8s-02/workshop/content/exercises/07-preclaimed-storage.md

 The name of the persistent volume claim we have used is ``workspaces``.

-To view the custom resource for the Jupyter notebook deployment which would then used run:
+To view the custom resource for the Jupyter notebook deployment setup to use this, run:

 ```execute
 cat notebook-v4/jupyternotebook.yaml